Love Defined: Four Things That Will Destroy Love

 But he who boasts is to boast in the Lord. – 2 Corinthians 10:17

 - Love is not proud.
 Pride falls along similar lines as boasting.
 Whereas boasting is an outward action, pride occurs in the heart.
 It is so easy to think of oneself as better than another, but pride will almost always lead to a fall at some point.
 True love values one another.
 In God’s eyes, we are all the same…leaving zero room for pride.

 Pride leads to conflict; those who take advice are wise. – Proverbs 13:10 (NLT)

-A gentle answer deflects anger, but harsh words make tempers flare. – Proverbs 15:1 (NLT)
+A gentle answer turns away wrath, but a harsh word stirs up anger. – Proverbs 15:1

 Don’t just pretend to love others.
 Really love them.
 Hate what is wrong.
 Hold tightly to what is good. – Romans 12:9 (NLT)

 True love begins in the heart.
 We can outwardly pretend to love others, but eventually, that will become increasingly difficult.
 We must love others with our hearts first.
 We must deal with the “weeds” of jealousy and pride before they have a chance to affect the way we show God’s love to others.

 If we truly lift others above ourselves, there will be no room for jealousy, arrogance, or rudeness.